treeverse/lakeFS/README.md

 ## Capabilities

 **Development Environment for Data**
-* **Experimentation** - try tools, upgrade versions and evaluate code changes in isolation.
+* **Experimentation** - try tools, upgrade versions, and evaluate code changes in isolation.
 * **Reproducibility** - go back to any point of time to a consistent version of your data lake.

 **Continuous Data Integration**